 - Considerations for further education

-PD1: Career Fundamentals is the first compulsory PD course taken by co-op students in Applied Health Sciences, Arts, Environment, Mathematics, and Science.
+PD1: Career Fundamentals is the first compulsory PD course taken by co-op students in Arts, Environment, Health, Mathematics, and Science.
 PD1 gives students the tools they need to find their first job, develop core career skills, and succeed in the workplace.

-For more information about WatPD, visit their website!
+For more information about the PD courses, visit PD website!

 International student supports